seinecle/blog/_posts/2025-08-17-more-thoughts-on-ai-software-development.md

 categories: [AI, generative AI, software application, destructive creation]
 ---

-These are personal notes on how gen AI impacts existing software applications.
-Follow up to [this post](/three-impacts-of-genAI-on-software-applications/).
+These are personal notes on how gen AI impacts software applications.
+This is a follow up to [this post](/three-impacts-of-genAI-on-software-applications/).

 # What gen AI *can* do as of August 2025